Crazytieguy/trading-bootcamp-platform/client-web/README.md

-# A simple HTML/JS client for the trading bootcamp
+# A simple HTML/JS client for the bootcamp

+Edit this to build your own UI.
+It uses React, which makes it easy to live-update the UI, and PicoCSS, which makes normal, unstyled HTML look nice.
+The entire UI is contained in `src/App.tsx` - look there first to understand and edit the code.

 ## Setup

-Make sure you have Node.js with `npm --version`.
+Make sure you have Node.js by running `npm --version`.
 If not, [download it from the website](https://nodejs.org/en).
 Once you have it, run `npm install -g pnpm`.

 Then, clone this repo and navigate to the `client-web/` directory: